Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 ### Conclusion
 Classes can define getters and setters using the keywords `get` and `set`.
-Getters and setters look like properties from outside of a class, but look like functions from inside the inside the class.
+Getters and setters look like properties from outside of a class but, are defined like methods from inside the inside the class.
 With this in mind, it makes sense that a getter can not accept any arguments and should return a value, and a setter must receive a single argument and not return a value.

-### Static Properties and Methods in JavaScript
+## Static Properties and Methods in JavaScript
 In JavaScript, **static properties** and **static methods** belong to the class itself rather than to instances of the class.
 This means you can access them directly on the class, without needing to create an object (or instance) of that class.

 - **Static properties**: Variables that belong to the class itself.